-These financial statements have been prepared in accordance with FRS102 and FRS103 and with the applicable requirements of the Companies Act 2006.
+These Financial Statements have been prepared under the provisions of The Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 relating to insurance companies and in accordance with FRS 102 and FRS 103.
 The Financial Statements have been prepared under the historical cost convention, as modified by the revaluation of certain assets and liabilities to the extent required or permitted under accounting standards as set out in the relevant accounting policies.

-The Company has taken advantage of section 400 of the Companies Act 2006 from the requirement to prepare group financial statements, as its results, and that of its subsidiaries RMIS (RTW) Limited and The Equitable Life Assurance Society (ELAS), are included in the group financial statements of Utmost Group Plc (UGP).
-These consolidated financial statements are prepared in accordance with International Financial Reporting Standards and are publicly available from Saddlers House, 44 Gutter Lane, London, EC2V 6BR.
+The Company has taken advantage of section 400 of the Companies Act 2006 from the requirement to prepare group financial statements, as its results, and that of its subsidiaries RMIS (RTW) Limited (in the process of dissolution) and The Equitable Life Assurance Society ("ELAS"), are included in the group Financial Statements of Utmost Group Plc ("UGP").
+These consolidated Financial Statements are prepared in accordance with International Financial Reporting Standards and are publicly available from Saddlers House, 44 Gutter Lane, London, EC2V 6BR.

-In these consolidated financial statements, the Company is considered to be a qualifying entity (for the purposes of this FRS).
-In the preparation of the individual financial statements, the Company has applied the exemptions available under FRS 102 in respect of the following disclosures:
+In these consolidated Financial Statements, the Company is considered to be a qualifying entity (for the purposes of UK financial reporting standards).
+In the preparation of the individual Financial Statements, the Company has applied the exemptions available under FRS 102 in respect of the following disclosures:

-- The requirement to prepare a cash flow statement and related notes; - Related party disclosures; - Key management compensation; - Reconciliation of the number of shares outstanding at the beginning and end of the year; and - Presentation of share-based payments disclosure as per FRS102 paragraphs 26.18(b), 26.19 to 26.21 and 26.23.
+- The requirement to prepare a cash flow statement and related notes; - Related party disclosures; - Key management compensation; - Reconciliation of the number of shares outstanding at the beginning and end of the year; and - Presentation of share-based payments disclosure as per FRS 102 paragraphs 26.18(b), 26.19 to 26.21 and 26.23.